Sprint planning is one of the most important ceremonies in the Scrum project management method. Why run it and how?

 Once all user stories are broken into subtasks and they are estimated, only then all team members should rewrite tasks into the tool.
 Not just ScrumMaster.

-It is agile team’s work, they should do that.
+It is an agile team’s work, they should do that.
 The product owner should add Acceptance subtasks.

-ScrumMaster evidence all the work into the electronic tool.
-As there might be hundreds of cards, he will not be able to finish that in the first day of the Sprint and start the sprint.
-The burndown chart will be shifted and not displaying the real value for a couple of days.
-Which is very often real life case.
+- ScrumMaster evidence all the work into the electronic tool.
+As there might be hundreds of cards, he will not be able to finish that on the first day of the Sprint and start the sprint.
+The burndown chart will be shifted and not display the real value for a couple of days.
+Which is very often a real-life case.
 The team is therefore blind for that time.

-The items are not discussed with stakeholders.
+- The items are not discussed with stakeholders.
 The priorities do not agree with them.
-They are not happy about missing items and therefore they will start to change planned sprint soon.
+They are not happy about missing items and therefore they will start to change the planned sprint soon.

-A lot of ‘research’, spike or ‘Analyse User stories’ indicate unready sprint backlog.
+- A lot of ‘research’, spike, or ‘Analyse User stories’ indicate an unready sprint backlog.
 Try to start to work on the items of Sprint+1 or even Sprint+2.

-I’ll implement it faster than explain it here.
-You just blocked knowledge sharing and self-organization of your team.
+- I’ll implement it faster than explain it here.
+You just blocked knowledge sharing and the self-organization of your team.